tonqa/ddd-soda-machine/README.md

 ## Design goals

 The soda machine is a web app, which utilizes the method of Domain-Driven Design (DDD) of Eric Evans.
 The goal of this project is to show how the out-of-the-box tools of Spring can be used to make a proper clean domain model in DDD.
+DDD is a modeling technique, where a domain model is the edge of the application.

 ### In detail